phetsims/phet-info/doc/accessible-preferences-quickstart-guide.md

   labelContent: 'Smoothing Avergage',
   descriptionContent: 'Adjust number of values used to smooth noise in incoming sensor values from input device.',

-  // a range of object responses are required for slider components
+  // spoken every time the slider value changes, describing the new value
   a11yCreateAriaValueText: value => { `${value} values` }

   // optional context responses that describe the result of the action